-In the Customer Acquisition team at Audibene it was the job of the CRO team, Front-end team, and mine to have ready a seamless experience for our leads, easing their registration process and efficiently informing them before having our consultants approach them.
+Within the Customer Acquisition team at audibene, it was the responsibility of the CRO team, Front-end team, and me to deliver a seamless experience for prospective leads—streamlining the registration process while efficiently providing the necessary information before a consultant engaged with them.

 From left to right: old version of one of our most successful landing pages overlaid with the redesign goals.
 Next to it the redesign version which became the next best performer.